sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 These are my training pipelines:

-- Data Ingestion Pipeline: 📥
+- Data Ingestion Pipeline** 📥: Responsible for gathering and importing raw data from various sources into the system or data processing workflow.
+Involves data collection, extraction, and initial processing tasks.

-- Data Preprocessing Pipeline: 🔍
+- Data Preprocessing Pipeline** 🔍: Focuses on cleaning, transforming, and preparing raw data for analysis or model training.
+Includes data cleaning, normalization, feature engineering, and handling missing values.

-- Model Training Pipeline: 🤖
+- Model Training Pipeline** 🤖: Dedicated to training machine learning or statistical models using prepared data.
+Involves selecting algorithms, training models, tuning hyperparameters, and validating performance.

-- Model Evaluation Pipeline: 📊
+- Model Evaluation Pipeline** 📊: Assesses trained models' performance and effectiveness.
+Involves evaluating against specific metrics, conducting cross-validation, and generating reports or visualizations.

-- Deployment Pipeline: 🚀
+- Deployment Pipeline** 🚀: Handles deploying trained and evaluated models into production or operational environments.
+Includes model packaging, integration, testing, and making models accessible for usage.

 And finally, my deployment pipeline that creates a continuous deployment workflow:
 - Deployment Pipeline: 🚀